Beatles-without-tea/german_whist/readme.md

 ### The First Half (Tricks)

 1. The dealer shuffles the deck and the non-dealer cuts.
 The dealer then deals out the entire deck, one card at a time, so that both players have 13 cards and there is a "stock" pile of 26 cards left over.
 The top card of the stock is turned face up.

 2. The non-dealer leads to the first trick.
+As theres no dealer in a simulation, player 1 begins the game.
 A trick consists of both players playing one card, with the second card played either following suit (matching the suit of the first card) or being a card of a different suit.

 3. If both cards are of the same suit, the higher card wins the trick.
 If they are of different suits, the player who led the trick wins.
 The winner of a trick leads to the next trick.